ncatlab/nlab-content/pages/4/4/3/0/344/content.md

 2. The category [[Top]] of [[topological spaces]] is infinitary lextensive.
 The category [[Diff]] of smooth [[manifolds]] is infinitary extensive, though it lacks all pullbacks.

-3. The category of affine schemes (opposite to the category of commutative [[ring]]s with identity) is infinitary lextensive.
+3. The category of affine schemes (opposite to the category of commutative [[ring]]s with identity) is lextensive, but (perhaps contrary to geometric intuition) not infinitary lextensive.
+Some details may be found [here](http://ncatlab.org/toddtrimble/published/Dippy+disproof+of+infinitary+extensivity+of+affine+schemes).

 4. The category [[Cat]] is infinitary lextensive.